 Where are the program classes offered?

-AO classes are offered in Chatham and Liberty counties depending on the program.
+AO classes are offered in Chatham and Liberty counties.

 Can I take classes in other programs through Accelerating Opportunity?